-3 hours (Health Science Majors only) (offered spring only)
+3 hours (Health Science Majors only)

 This course is designed to develop a more complete understanding of the skills and abilities needed by health educators/promoters for program planning, implementation, and evaluation.
 The student will be exposed to a wide variety of learning activities and discussions that focus on the core competencies for entry level health educators.
 In addition, topics will be presented that further the concept of planning, implementation, evaluation, and replanning as a cyclic event.
-Prerequisite: HLTH 366 with grade of "D" or higher.
+Prerequisite: HLTH 366.

-HLTH 450 - Senior Seminar

-1 hour (Health Science Majors only)
+HLTH 450 - Senior Seminar 1 hour (Health Science majors only)

 Class is designed to allow students to gain valuable knowledge and information relative to interview procedures, résumé construction, statement of career goals, types of application letters, and portfolio development.
 Budget planning, tax calculation, credit card risk, and various forms of insurance will also be covered.
-Junior or senior status; graduation application filed.
+Junior or senior status; required application for graduation must be filed.
 Must obtain permission from Program Office before enrolling.